kunalj101/python_intro_hackathon/chapter5.md

 ## Train model and do prediction using Decision Tree

 Let’s make first Decision Tree model.
-Similar to Logistic regression, here we also first select the input features, train model and finally perform prediction on test data set.
+Similar to Logistic regression, we first select the input features, train our model and finally perform prediction on test data set.

-Ok, time for you to build your first Decision Tree model!
+Ok! time for you to build your first Decision Tree model!
 The pre processed train_modified and test_modifed data are available in your workspace.

 *** =instructions